 Barring any kind of sci-fi incident, you only get one chance to make a first impression.
-As an employer, onboarding training is your chance to start off on the right foot.
+As an employer, effective onboarding training is your chance to start off on the right foot from day one.
 But, with 31% of employees leaving new jobs in the first six months, it’s clear companies are frequently missing the mark.

-Employee onboarding training mistakes lead to employees that are unable to do the job they were hired for, and worse, they lead to employees leaving your company.
-Fortunately, you can prevent these mistakes and design stellar onboarding training programs by avoiding these common pitfalls:
+Employee onboarding training mistakes lead to employees that are unable to do the job they were hired for, and worse, they lead to major issues with retention.
+Fortunately, you can prevent these mistakes and design stellar onboarding training programs by avoiding these common pitfalls.

 Taking a one-size-fits-all approach to onboarding training will ultimately fail most employees.
 Your employees have different learning preferences, work styles, and job titles.
-Your training needs to be designed with customization in mind to ensure you create an experience that meets those preferences, work styles, and job titles.
-In other words: The right type of training for the occasion makes all the difference.
+Your training needs to be designed with customization in mind to ensure you create an employee experience that meets those preferences, work styles, and job titles.
+In other words: Implementing the right type of training for the occasion makes all the difference.

-The first thing you should do to avoid one-size-fits-all training is customize the onboarding experience to match the new hire’s previous work history.
-Someone joining your company with 10 years of experience will likely require far less foundational training than someone fresh out of college, and vice versa.
+The first thing you should do to avoid one-size-fits-all training is to customize the onboarding experience to match the new hire’s previous work history.
+Someone joining your company with 10 years of experience will likely require far less foundational training than someone fresh out of college and vice versa.

-It’s also important your onboarding fit the new hire’s role.
+It’s also important your onboarding is tailored to your employee's new role.
 Sure, you have to cover general information everyone needs to know.
 But you also need to properly equip each new hire with the knowledge required to do their unique job.
 At 360Learning, we accomplish this by breaking our training into phases:

 Whatever route you go with your own customized training, it’s a good idea to reserve group training for more general information, like benefits and culture.
-Role-specific information should be saved for more intimate training sessions, either one-on-one, small groups, or through asynchronous courses (like we do at 360Learning).
+Role-specific information should be saved for more intimate training sessions, either with a direct manager one-on-one, in small groups, or through asynchronous courses (like we do at 360Learning).
 This gives those employees the chance to ask relevant questions and start off on the right foot.

 Train people on the things they need to succeed, not everything you think they might need to know.
-Too much information will get in the way of learning and leave new hires feeling overwhelmed.
+Too much information will get in the way of successful onboarding and may leave new hires feeling overwhelmed.

-Similarly, reach out to those who have been with the company for six months and ask if the training met their needs.
-Did they find a lot of the information to be unnecessary?
+Similarly, reach out to those who have been with the company within their first year and ask if the job training met their needs.
+Did they find any of the information unnecessary?
 If so, update your training to ensure it’s complete, but not overstuffed.

 Related: Why Not Sharing Institutional Knowledge is Costing Your Company Money

 Follow up with new hires as they progress through the onboarding process.
 Regular touchpoints allow you to determine if the process is going well, or if anyone is feeling left behind or frustrated about a particular aspect.
-Some employees may contact you about problems or shortcomings, but other employees may not feel comfortable with that level of candor.
+Some employees may contact you about problems or shortcomings, but not every employee feels comfortable with that level of candor.
 Failure to follow up leaves those who stay silent behind.

 Regularly check in with each new hire to see how they’re doing.
 Gauge if they seem happy, have everything they need to learn, or if there are any red flags.
 Make it clear during follow-ups that the new hire should also give you feedback during that time.
 If something’s not working, you need to know as soon as possible.

 During your follow-up calls with new hires, determine if supplemental training or materials are needed.
 If a new hire seems like they need additional help, shadowing is a valuable tool to utilize.
-This is also a great opportunity for the employee to build a relationship with a more senior teammate.
+This is also a great opportunity for the employee to build a relationship with a more senior teammate or direct manager.

 Lastly, if you notice someone is lagging behind or struggling, step in and offer support.
 Mention that you have additional resources on X, Y, Z, or direct them to another team member that can remedy the issue or provide support.
 Remember: Some people aren’t comfortable reaching out to you, so it’s up to you to ensure nobody is left behind.